rashmidixit/sample/weather-service/README.md

 ## Future Enhancements

+### Corrections

+- The problem statement states that only 5 day weather forecast needs to be shown.
+However, this application shows a 7 day weather forecast.
+Have avoided stripping data that the API already returns.
+This can be corrected by restricting the number of records passed up to the WeatherService

 ### Features

 - Show more information using details provided by the Weather API (Historical data, other minute weather information)